IanMitchell/Quill/README.md

 Quill doesn't work out of the box (yet!) -- there are a few things you need to do first.

+Before you push your app, you need to set the default url in `config/environments/production.rb` -- right now it defaults to the main Quill website.

-First, you need to set up an admin account
+After that, you can push your app.
+Next, you need to set up an admin account

     $ rails c
     > a = Author.new